-The Amarillo Convention & Visitor Council, in partnership with it's online content consultant Madden Media, has won two major digital content recognitions in the past week.
+The Amarillo Convention & Visitors Bureau, in partnership with it's online content consultant Madden Media, has won two major digital content recognitions in the past week.

 On August 24th, at the annual U.S. Travel Association's ESTO (Educational Seminar for Tourism Organizations) meeting in Portland, OR, the Amarillo CVC won a 2015 Destination Council Destiny Award for Digital Campaigns based on the article Man vs. Steak- a humorous, first-person account of one man's attempt to eat the 72 oz. steak at the Big Texas Steak Ranch.